-The Faculty of Management offers the M.Sc.
+The Dhillon School of Business offers the M.Sc.
 (Mgt.) program on two campuses: Calgary and Lethbridge (main).
-The Finance and Accounting majors are not available on the Calgary campus.

 The M.Sc.
 (Mgt.) program is designed to provide students with the knowledge and hands-on experience to conduct rigorous and scholarly investigation into an issue facing management in the area of the chosen major.
 The M.Sc.
 (Mgt.) program involves an orientation, several courses and workshops, and culminates in a significant Master's Thesis.
 The program may be delivered using a variety of blended learning technologies including videoconferencing and face-to-face instruction.